joshcol9232/tiling/README.md

 # tiling
 Tool for generating arbitrary rhombic tilings in arbitrary numbers of dimensions, based on the de Bruijn grid method.

+Please see `final_report.pdf` for a complete overview of the method implemented in the code if you are interested.

 If you find any issues/want to request a feature, please don't hesitate to contact me here: joshcol9232@gmail.com.

 - 11-Fold rotationally symmetric tiling.